A North American Conservation Success

 USFWS proposes normalized take

-New Environmental Assessment developed using the Millsap prescribed-take framework proposes to normalize falconry take to reflect population health.
-Public comment and final rulemaking expected in 2026.
+A new Environmental Assessment developed using the Millsap prescribed-take framework6 proposes to normalize falconry take to reflect population health.
+The draft EA was released and the public comment period has closed; the agency's final rulemaking is now pending.

-From zero breeding pairs east of the Mississippi in 1964 — to every major U.S. city, continent-wide, within a single human lifetime.
+From zero breeding pairs east of the Mississippi in 1964 — to most major U.S. cities, continent-wide, within a single human lifetime.

 This is not a species on the way back.
 This is a species that came back.
 The apparatus that handled the emergency is still in place; it's time for regulation to reflect the result.